Purnululu National Park, Australia

 The Bungle Bungles have been further shaped by the formation of steep-sided gorges and seasonal streams and pools, many of which have formed the major tourist attractions in the park: Piccaninny Creek, the Echidna Chasm, and Cathedral Gorge, a major incision in the massif that reveals an 50 metre wide amphitheatre in the heart of the Bungle Bungles.

-Aboriginal people of the Kija, Jaru, Miriwung and Malngin language groups have lived in the vicinity of the Bungle Bungles for over 20, 000 years, sheltering in caves during the Wet until the 1920s.
+Aboriginal people of the Kija, Jaru, Miriwung and Malngin language groups have lived in the vicinity of the Bungle Bungles for more than 40, 000 years, sheltering in caves during the Wet until the 1920s.
 By day, they gathered fruits and vegetables on the plains, and hunted kangaroos, emus, bandicoots, and wallabies.
 Wild honey was collected and mixed with eucalyptus bark to make pija, a sticky treat.

 Aboriginal people likely lived in the Kimberley region for up to 50, 000 years.
 Sites on the Ord River and near Lake Argyle have been carbon dated at 21, 000 years old, while other Kimberley sites date back more than 24, 000.
 Given that the first peoples to Australia arrived from the north, it is likely that the Kimberley was settled much earlier, but due to its sandstone structure, ancient caves and rock paintings in the Bungle Bungles likely wore away.
 Nonetheless, more recent rock art and Aboriginal burial sites can be found, particularly on the western side of the ranges.
 Look out for a stenciled boomerang on the right-hand wall of the rock on your way to Cathedral Gorge, believed to be less than 100 years old.